coo1y/mlops_condo_rent_price_prediction/README.md

 ## 📄 Project Overview

 This project focuses on building an MLOps pipeline to predict condominium rental prices in Bangkok.
 The primary goal is to provide users with a predicted rent price, along with the percentage change relative to the actual rental price, offering valuable insights for the real estate market.
+The prediction can be displayed with an actual rent price.
+This is advantageous to users who want to find a condo for rent to live in Bangkok with appropriate rent price.

 This project is from the course organized by [DataTalks.Club](https://datatalks.club).
 Appreciated the instructors put so much effort on this course, so I can learnt MLOps related skillsets.
 You can refer the MLOps Zoomcamp here [link](https://github.com/DataTalksClub/mlops-zoomcamp).